parentingteensandtweens.com

 Contributed by Jill Whitney, LMFT

-Parents often tell me they’d like to talk with their teenagers and preteens about sex and dating, but they just don’t how to talk talk to their teen about sex and dating.
+Parents often tell me they’d like to talk with their teenagers and preteens about sex and dating, but they just don’t know how to talk to their teens about sex and dating.

 That’s understandable.